bhuwan1998/twitter_sentiment_analysis/README.md

 # Twitter Sentiment Analyis
-## Finding a correlation between Tesla Stock and Elon Musk's Tweets (Started Januray 2023 - Ended August 2023)
+## Finding a correlation between Tesla Stock and Elon Musk's Tweets
 ### Data Retrieval
 - Tweets were retrieved with open source third party scraper which no longer works as twitter/X has blocked all third party scrapers.
 - Tesla Stock Data was retrieved using yahoo finance python library.